-Data Processing-Four biological replicates were processed for each strain, and the 16 RAW files generated were analyzed with MaxQuant (version.
-1.4.1.2) against the M. tuberculosis UniProt reference proteome database.
+Four biological replicates were processed for each strain and the 16 RAW files generated were analyzed with MaxQuant (version.
+1.4.1.2) against the Mtb uniprot reference proteome database (www.uniprot.org).
 For Andromeda search, the precursor and fragment mass tolerances were set at 10 ppm and 0.5 Da, respectively.
-The protease used to generate peptides, i.e. enzyme specificity was set for trypsin/P (cleavage at the C terminus of "K/R: unless followed by "P") along with maximum missed cleavages value of two.
-Carbamidomethyl on cysteine as fixed modification and oxidation of methionine and N-terminal acetylation were considered as variable modifications for database search.
-The settings also included reverse sequences of database and in-built 247 contaminants in default settings of MaxQuant.
-For peptide identification, a peptide posterior error probability threshold of 0.05 was specified.
-Both peptide spectrum match and protein false discovery rate were set to 0.01.
+The protease used to generate peptides i.e. enzyme specificity was set for Trypsin/P along with maximum missed cleavages value of two.
+Carbamidomethyl (C) on cysteine as fixed modification and oxidation (O)of methionine and N-terminal acetylation were considered as variable modifications for database search.
+The settings also included reverse sequences of database and in built 247 contaminants in default settings of Maxquant.
+For peptide identification a peptide posterior error probability (PEP) threshold of 0.05 was specified.
+Both PSM and protein FDR was set to 0.01.
 Default settings were applied for all other parameters.

-For quantitative comparison among the biological replicates of the four strains, label-free quantification with "match between runs" option was utilized within the MaxQuant suite with standard settings for generating the peak lists from 16 raw files (Xcalibur and ThermoFisher Scientific) with a retention time alignment window of 1 min.
-Protein groups were created by default settings of MaxQuant in case the peptide sets were common among multiple proteins.
-For dynamic range estimation, iBAQ3 analysis was also performed with default settings.
+For quantitative comparison among the biological replicates of the four strains label free quantification with "match between runs" option was utilized within the Maxquant suite with standard settings for generating the peak lists from 16 raw files (Xcalibur, ThermoFisher Scientific) with retention time alignment window of 1 min.
+Protein groups were created by default settings of Maxquant in case the peptide sets were common among multiple proteins.
+For dynamic range estimation iBAQ analysis was also performed with default settings.